 In July, Wilsonart announced a joint-venture agreement with Hanwha Corp. to build a manufacturing facility in Temple, Texas, supporting expansion and growth of the Hanex Solid Surfaces and Wilsonart Solid Surface product lines.
 The more-than-125,000 square foot, state-of-the-art facility provides both companies with added capacity and onsite product development capabilities to service their respective North American solid surface customers.

-Earlier this year, Wilsonart announced acquisition of TFL manufacturing operations in Oxford, Mississippi.
-See http://www.Wilsonart.com.
+Earlier this year, Wilsonart acquired TFL manufacturing operations in Oxford, Mississippi.
+See www.Wilsonart.com.